 Who are the Palestinian prisoners released in exchange for Israeli hostages?

-There was no such reception for the 70 prisoners sent into exile, whose convoy made its way south and quietly slipped through Gaza’s Rafah border crossing into Egypt.
+But 23 of them serving life sentences for more serious crimes were transferred to Egypt before further deportation.

-Underscoring the challenges for Israel, the homecoming for prisoners in Ramallah, the seat of the Palestinian Authority, revealed an outpouring of support for the rival Hamas group.
-Many young Palestinians waved the green flags of Hamas and called on the militant group to capture more Israelis in order to free all the prisoners.
+The prisoners released Thursday were all men, ranging in age from 15 to 69.

-Here’s a look at the more prominent Palestinian prisoners released on Saturday.
+Here’s a look at some prominent Palestinian prisoners released since the ceasefire deal went into effect on Jan.
+19.

 Mohammed Aradeh, 42

-An activist in Palestinian Islamic Jihad, Aradeh, was sentenced to life in prison for a range of offenses going back to the second intifada, or uprising against Israel’s occupation in the early 2000s.
+An activist in Palestinian Islamic Jihad, Aradeh, was sentenced to life in prison for a range of offenses going back to the second intifada.
 Some of the charges, according to the Israeli Prison Service, included planting an explosive device and attempting murder.

-He was credited with plotting an extraordinary prison escape in 2021, when he and five other detainees used spoons to tunnel out one of Israel’s most secure prisons.
+He was credited with plotting the extraordinary prison escape in 2021, when he and five other detainees, including Zubeidi, used spoons to tunnel out one of Israel’s most secure prisons.
 They remained at large for days before being caught.

-From an impoverished and politically active family Jenin, in the northern occupied West Bank, Aradeh has three brothers and a sister who have all spent years in Israeli prison.
+From an impoverished and politically active family in Jenin, in the northern occupied West Bank, Aradeh has three brothers and a sister who have all spent years in Israeli prisons.

 He was welcomed as a sort of cult hero in Ramallah on Saturday as family, friends and fans swarmed him, some chanting “The freedom tunnel!” in reference to his jailbreak.
 When asked how he felt, Aradeh was breathless.